Elinor Ostrom

-Personal life and education
+Early life and education

 Elinor Claire Awan was born in Los Angeles, California as the only child of Leah Hopkins, a musician, and Adrian Awan, a set designer.
 Her parents separated early in her life, and Elinor lived with her mother most of the time.
 She attended a Protestant church with her mother and often spent weekends with her father's Jewish family.
 Growing up in the post-Depression era to divorced artisans, Ostrom described herself as a "poor kid."
 Her major recreational activity was swimming, where she eventually joined a swimming team and swam competitively until she started teaching swimming to earn funds to help put herself through college.

 Ostrom grew up across the street from Beverly Hills High School, which she attended, graduating in 1951.

-She regarded this as fortunate, for the school had a very high rate of college admittance.
+She regarded this as fortunate, for the school had a very high rate of college admission.
 During Ostrom's junior year, she was encouraged to join the debate team.
 Learning debate tactics had an important impact on her ways of thinking.
 It allowed her to realize there are two sides to public policy and it is imperative to have quality arguments for both sides.
 As a high school student, Elinor Ostrom had been discouraged from studying trigonometry, as girls without top marks in algebra and geometry were not allowed to take the subject.
 No one in her immediate family had any college experience, but seeing that 90% of students in her high school attended college, she saw it as the "normal" thing to do.
 Her mother did not wish for her to attend college, seeing no reason for it.